-The Directors have, at the time of approving the Regulatory Accounts, a reasonable expectation that the Company and Group have adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Consolidated Regulatory Accounts.
+The Directors have, at the time of approving the financial statements, a reasonable expectation that the Company and Group have adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Consolidated Financial Statements.
 Further detail is contained in the Strategic Report.